Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 09.59.28 UTC
+- WIB: Sabtu, 20 September 2025 10.33.12 UTC
-- WITA: Sabtu, 20 September 2025 10.59.28 UTC
+- WITA: Sabtu, 20 September 2025 11.33.12 UTC
-- WIT: Sabtu, 20 September 2025 11.59.28 UTC
+- WIT: Sabtu, 20 September 2025 12.33.12 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: technology
+Kategori: inspirational